 Dealing with stress from a divorce or relationship breakdown

 This one is a tough one because it hurts our hearts too.
-The feeling of grief and sadness are sometimes so unbearable and can last a really long time if you don’t get a handle on it soon enough.
+The feelings of grief and sadness are sometimes so unbearable and can last a really long time if you don’t get a handle on it soon enough.

-First let’s deal with the emotional stress caused by the breakup.
+First, let’s deal with the emotional stress caused by the breakup

 This is the only life you’ve known for so many years with this person.
 How can you go on without them?
 What will life be like without them?
 How can this happen?